serper/LoRaWANCH341/README.md

 # LoRaWAN CH341 Project

-This project implements a LoRaWAN device communication using CH341 SPI interface.
+This project implements a LoRaWAN device communication using CH341 SPI and native SPI interface to a RFM95 module.

 As an example of using this library you can see main.cpp